LiljaTom/FantasyLeagueBackend/documentation/models.md

     - Unique
 - Should have passwordhash
     - Should be atleast 7 length
-- Can have division
+- Can have divisions
-- Can have team
+- Can have teams